 - Wild Fish or Farm Raised? – A critical buying decision these days for many chefs and consumers alike, we believe it is imperative to disclose this to the buyer.

-If you are looking for something specific and don’t see it posted, email me and if we have it in our unpublished archives we will be pleased to share it with you.
-Whether they help you decide what to buy for your restaurant, what to cook for dinner, or are simply a piece to entertain and educate, we hope these Species Spotlights help you love these fish as much as we do.
+Whether they help you decide what to buy for your restaurant, what to cook for dinner or are simply a piece to entertain and educate, we hope these Species Spotlights help you love these fish as much as we do.